Tignes: Dam (barrage de Tignes)

-The original village of Tignes was in the Isère valley below Val d'Isère.
+The original village of Tignes (at 1700m) was in the Isère valley below Val d'Isère.
 After the second world war, France needed electricity and it was decided to build the hydro-electric Tignes Dam in the Isère valley.
 Whilst this was a great achievement for French engineering and was for the greater good of France, it meant that the old village of Tignes was drowned.
 The dam was completed and the village was submerged in 1952.
 A replica of the original church was created in Tignes les Boisses.
 Once every 10 years the lake behind the dam (Lac du Chevril) is drained for maintenance work and the remains of the old village becomes visible.

 The dam was painted with a fresco of Hercules in 1989 by Jean-Marie Pierret with the help of eight mountain climbers; it was funded by private corporations interested in boosting the Olympic appeal during the winter games of 1992 which took place in nearby Albertville.